Mazatlan Healthcare Guide for Expats (2026)

 Price Comparison

-Medications typically cost 25–30% of U.S. prices.
-Some examples are dramatic — Lipitor (atorvastatin) costs about $15 in Mexico vs. $452 in the U.S. for the same medication.
+Medications typically cost 25-30% of U.S. prices.
+Some examples are wild - Lipitor (atorvastatin) costs about $15 in Mexico vs. $452 in the U.S. for the same medication.

 Dental Care

-Dental is where Mazatlan really shines for medical tourism.
+Dental is where Mazatlan really stands out for medical tourism.
 Same materials, same brands (Nobel Biocare, Straumann), fraction of the price.

 Dental Clinics for Expats

-Mazdent Dental Clinic — Av del Mar 1111, Flamingos.
-Dr. Adrian Rivera Cortez, implant specialist with 18+ years experience.
-1,400+ international patients.
+Mazdent Dental Clinic is at Av del Mar 1111, Flamingos.
+Dr. Adrian Rivera Cortez is an implant specialist with 18+ years experience and 1,400+ international patients.
 English and Spanish.

-Hospital Marina Dental — Implant specialist on-site, part of Medical Tourism Mazatlan (MTM) program.
+Hospital Marina Dental has an implant specialist on-site, part of the Medical Tourism Mazatlan (MTM) program.

 Dental Costs